thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

     * 1 x Public Gateway
       ![](images/resources-06-public-gateway.png)
     * 2 x Access Control Lists
-      One war created for the VPC and one during the creation of the subnet.
+      One was created for the VPC module and one during the creation by the subnet module.
       ![](images/resources-07-access-control-list.png)
     * 1 x Routing Table
       ![](images/resources-08-routing-table.png)